37point2/SCaaS/README.md

-SCaaS
+Sanity Check as a Service
 =====

-Sanity Check as a Service
+Because Sometimes Your Ideas Suck